SevenBuilder/Team-Ranker-Publisher/readme.md

 ## 📄 License

-Proprietary License © 2025 SevenBuilder.
+Proprietary License © 2025 stackprovider.
 All rights reserved.

 Note: This application contains commercial components and is not open-source.
 Unauthorized distribution prohibited.